 Networks from cell phone providers (5G, LTE, etc.) can be used to print.
 An iPad with built-in cellular or a hotspot are both good options.

 Cellular networks are typically pretty reliable, but keep in mind that just like your cell phone, the strength of the signal can vary (especially if you are in a large building or very crowded area).

-Local network: local networks are not connected to the Internet but can still be used to print.
+Local networks (often referred to as an LAN) are not connected to the Internet but can still be used to print.
 Some printers will include a local network you can use, or you can use a router that is not hooked up to ethernet.

 Local networks are an excellent backup option, just keep in mind digital copies of the pictures will get caught in Simple Booth's offline queue until you can connect to a cellular or WiFi network.

-How to do this depends on your printer model, but will involve finding your printer's network settings and selecting the network you would like to use (you will be prompted to enter the network's password if it is password protected).
+How to do this depends on your printer model, but will involve finding your printer's network settings and selecting the network you would like to use.

 If you are using a print server, select the network you would like to use from your print server settings.
 Some print servers are laptop based, in that case be sure your laptop is connected to the correct network.

 If you aren't sure where to find your network settings, consult your printer (or print server) manual.